yagizher/gta-resources/disc-mdt/readme.md

 # BETA
 This resource is in open beta.
 Please report all issues to my [Github](https://github.com/DiscworldZA/gta-resources/issues) or on [Discord](https://discord.gg/S2SckF6)

+# Compatibility

+This MDT uses a JSON feature which requires the latest version of your MySQL Database to be installed.
+(8.0+)

 # Stream

 I stream on [Twitch](https://www.twitch.tv/DiscworldZA).
 Come hang out and learn from me!